Medically reviewed by Drugs.com. Last updated on May 2, 2022.

 What causes endometritis?

-- Procedures: Tests to check inside your uterus may use tools that irritate the lining of your uterus.
+- Procedures or tests used to check inside your uterus with tools that irritate the lining

-- Steroid medicine: This medicine may be given if your baby will be born too early (before 37 weeks).
-Steroid medicine helps increase the chance that your baby's lungs will function correctly.
+- Steroid medicine given if your baby will be born too early (before 37 weeks)

 What are the signs and symptoms of endometritis?